 If you've already "leaned in" on your gifts and/or calling and you managed your previous quarters well, you'll have the luxury to choose how you'll ride out your legacy.
-This should be THE time when you are "leaning in" on your calling and you and those you serve will enjoy the fruit of your labor and gifts.
+This should be THE time when you are "living in" on your calling and you and those you serve will enjoy the fruit of your labor and gifts.
+That's the ideal!

 You choose!
 Full fledged retirement?
 Or, a hybrid that allows you to focus on your interests, hobbies and calling!

 Regardless of how you decide to spend your "Overtime", it will have THREE phases:

 Takeaway for Overtime: This is a *Wildcard* do as you like!

 Call to Action!

 I believe each of us is a gift.
 I create trusted relationships where individuals, teams and leaders NAME, CLAIM and AIM their gifts to achieve optimum performance.